Evan-Pochtar/AnomalyViz/README.md

 - `--consensusThreshold` (optional): Number of algorithms that must agree for a consensus outlier.
 - `--NoHtmlReport` (optional): Disable HTML report generation
 - `--NoConsoleReport` (optional): Disable console text report
+- `--columns` (optional): Subset of columns to include in outlier detection.
+If not specified, all columns are used.
+- `--removeOutliers` (optional): Automatically remove consensus outliers and write cleaned CSV.
+- `--output` (optional): Path to write cleaned CSV when --removeOutliers is used.
+Defaults to where the original CSV file was located.

 ### `estimateOutlierContamination`